Tips for Choosing Small Business Accounting Software

 Does the Accounting Software Come With a Free Trial?

 It is always best if you can try the software before you buy it.
-To see how useful the software documentation is, click on Help in the free trial, then look for a user guide or tutorials.
+To see how useful the software documentation is, download the free trial and try it out for a few days to see if it's a fit.

 The accounting software may have a free online user forum where you can ask questions as well.
-It is often a good option to fee-based support when your question is about how to use a feature.
+This can be a good alternative to fee-based support when your question is about something simple, like how to use a feature.

 A smaller, less complex business needs fewer features than a larger business does.
-Remember the question in Step Two regarding upgrading or adding modules to the accounting software later?
 No matter how irresistible extra "whistles and bells" seem, resist the temptation to buy more accounting software than you need.

-Generally, you pay more for more features in accounting software and if your business grows enough to need more robust financial features, the cost is justified.
+Generally, you pay more for additional features in accounting software.
+If your business grows enough to need more robust financial features, the cost is justified, but until then you should stick with the basics.
 For smaller businesses, there are now enough accounting software options available that over-buying is unnecessary.

 Accounting software does not replace an accountant for ensuring that your business adheres to legal and accepted accounting and tax practices.
-But, when you use accounting software, you take every day accounting tasks out of the hands of an accountant, which saves money for a small business.
+But when you use accounting software, your accountant won't have to spend time doing certain tasks, which saves money for a small business.